rhine3/audiomoth-guide/guide.md

 * High-pass: filter out low frequencies

 #### Amplitude threshold
-This feature allows you to only save samples to the file that meet a particular amplitude threshold.
+This feature causes the AudioMoth to only save audio segments to the file when they contain a sample that exceeds a particular amplitude threshold.
 This allows you to save on storage by not saving empty files--especially helpful for high-sampling rate files, which are very large.

+The AudioMoth continues to record as scheduled during this mode, but only saves a file to the microSD card when the amplitude threshold is reached.
+The original length and timing of these recordings can be restored using the "Expand AudioMoth Recordings" option in the [main program menu](#main-program-menu).

 This method is primarily intended for animals that call at high frequencies; the high sample rate recordings required to capture these animals' calls take a lot of storage.
 We would not recommend using this method for animals that call at audible frequencies, where there is a lot of noise that could cause false triggers.
 Additionally, keep in mind that using triggering limits the applicability of your recordings to other taxa.